jashan-naicoits/gsheet-code-review-comments/README.md

 https://api.github.com/repos/Naico-Mobile-Team/ecommerce_nrc/pulls

-Once the setup is done.
-add a javascript action to your repo. example is added at [action](action_example/javascript.yml)
+Once the setup is done add a javascript action to your repo. example is added at [action](action_example/javascript.yml)

 ## ***Refrence***